ghughes13/SelfTaughtDev-Blog/src/pages/blog/2024-08-27-how-to-fix-uncaught-typeerror-cannot-read-properties-of-undefined-javascript-debugging.md

 ---
 templateKey: blog-post
-title: "How To Fix 'Uncaught TypeError: Cannot read properties of undefined' - JavaScript Debugging"
+title: "How To Fix 'Uncaught TypeError: Cannot read properties of undefined'"
 date: 2024-08-27T16:18:16.438Z
 description: "In this post we'll be going over how to fix one of the most common errors in JavaScript: 'cannot read properties of undefined'."